Thursday, April 30, 2009

 6. Test by adding a few drops of egg mixture to see if the oil is ready.

 7. Slowly pour in enough egg mixture to make a thin sheet slightly thicker than a crepe and about six inches across.

 8. Turn once, cooking until slightly brown on each side.

 9. Remove and place on a paper towel to absorb excess oil.

 Sunday, April 5, 2009

 Chorag is a traditional Armenian braided yeast roll.
-Some like sweet chorag; others a bit savory, so the recipe varies from household to household.
+Some like sweet chorag; others a bit savory, so the recipe (and spelling) varies from household to household.